 We know David knew God’s Word and it had become a part of who he was.
-A huge weapon in our daily battles is the Word of God.
+A huge weapon in our daily battles as well as extraordinary struggles is the Word of God.
 Memorizing it, reading it daily, spending time thinking and writing about it… God’s words and His thoughts will superimpose upon our own and become a source of great strength in our lives.

 “But I will sing of your strength, in the morning I will sing of your love; for you are my fortress, my refuge in times of trouble.”
 (Psalm 59:16)

 Even when things are rough, praising Him can put our focus back where it belongs.
 We can remember the greatness of God and who He is in our lives.
 Our problems are put into perspective, and we are left in awe of His love for us and His great faithfulness.